fractal/electron-notarize/README.md

 ### Reason for Fork

 We fixed a few bugs which notably prevented notarizing a macOS app with external binaries of the same name as the application itself included in the app bundle.
-This package is left here for those who find use from it, but will probably not be maintained.
+This project was archived and will not be maintained as Whist no longer uses Electron.

 > Notarize your Electron apps seamlessly for macOS